 Cuffed + Half Tuck with Jeans

-For this first look, we went with a half tuck.
-This is the most “effortless” way to style the shirt.
+After getting your cuff down, try pairing it with a half tuck like we did above.
+This is the most “effortless” way to style the shirt with jeans.
 You simply button the shirt down to where your pants hit, and then tuck in one side.

 Front Tuck with Jeans